 As you know, neuropathy is a complex condition with many symptoms and causes.
-As a result, there are a variety of neuropathy treatments ranging from conventional to alternative methods.
+As a result, there are a variety of neuropathy treatments ranging from conventional to alternative methods that offer relief from nerve pain.
 In the guide below, you will learn about each therapy, it's benefits as well as the potential side effects.
 Use the Quick Navigation below to skip to sections.

 Around 8% of people older than 55 suffer from neuropathy.
 Nerve pain is most often caused by a chronic medical condition, which is usually known as peripheral neuropathy.

 Within the peripheral nervous system, the nerves are responsible for the transmission of messages between the central nervous system and the rest of the body.

 The nervous system is made up of two essential elements.